-- 2.5.1 Leave of Absence Students who wish to withdraw on a temporary basis must apply in writing to the Dean of Graduate Studies stating the reason for the leave.
-This is effective for one semester only.
-Students must register for the next semester or withdraw again, if permitted.
-A student may normally withdraw temporarily for no more than one year in a Master's program.
-Students cannot undertake academic or research work nor use any of the University's facilities during the period of temporary withdrawal.
-The transcript will record a Leave of Absence. - 2.5.2 Students who wish to withdraw permanently from Graduate Studies and have their transcript indicate that they were in good standing when they withdrew, must apply in writing to the Dean of Graduate Studies, with a supporting memo from their supervisor.
+2.5.1 Leave of Absence Students who wish to request a leave of absence must apply in writing to the Dean of Graduate Studies stating the reason for the leave, with supporting documentation from their supervisor (or Program Chair if a supervisor has not yet been appointed for the student), and with detailed documentation (eg. a detailed doctor's note) explaining the need for such a leave.
+A leave of absence is granted for one semester only.
+Students must register for the next semester or request a further leave of absence for no more than one year in a Master's program.
+Students cannot undertake academic or research work nor use any of the University's facilities during the period of leave.
+The transcript will record a "Leave of Absence."

+2.5.2 Students who wish to withdraw from Graduate Studies and have their transcript indicate that they were in good standing when they withdrew, must apply in writing to the Dean of Graduate Studies, with supporting documentation from their supervisor (or Program Chair if a supervisor has not yet been appointed for the student).
 The notation "Withdrawn with Permission" will be placed on their transcript.
-Students who fail to notify the university of their intention to withdraw from their graduate program will have the notation "Withdrawn without Permission" placed on their transcript. - 2.5.3 Time spent on an approved leave of absence (2.5.1) is not counted as part of the total time allowed for completion of the degree program (see 5.2).
+Students who fail to notify the university of their intention to withdraw from their graduate program will have the notation "Withdrawn without Permission" placed on their transcript.

+2.5.3 Time spent on an approved leave of absence (2.5.1) is not counted as part of the total time allowed for completion of the degree program (see 5.2).